richelbilderbeek/cpp/content/CppAssert.md

  * Use [assert](CppAssert.md) extensively [1-5,7]
  * The use of [assert](CppAssert.md) statements can help to [document](CppDocumentation.md) the assumptions you make when implementing your code [6]
  * Do not assume that [assert](CppAssert.md) is always evaluated [8]
+ * Never put code with side effects inside an assert [9]

 # [References](CppReferences.md)